Formation of Sussex Club of Australia

 In 1977 the Club went into recess for several reasons.

 In 1982, at a meeting held at the Geelong Showgrounds a motion was moved that the Sussex Club of Australia be reformed and incorporated with the Footscray District Poultry Club.
 This was carried.
 So at a meeting in October 1982 the Sussex Club of Australia was reborn again.

 Office bearers at this point were Mr. R Ellwood (President) and Mr. R. Scott (Secretary)

-To this day the Sussex Club of Australia is incorporated with the Footscray District Poultry Club and Sussex are featured at each Early (Third Saturday in May) and Annual Shows (Fourh Saturday in July) where Sussex trophies for each colour/variety, are featured at each Show.
+To this day the Sussex Club of Australia is incorporated with the Footscray District Poultry Club and Sussex are featured at each Annual Show (Fourh Saturday in July) where Sussex trophies for each colour/variety, are featured.

-Current President is Jack Pavey, and Secretary Graham Pearce.
+Current President is Shaynee Inzillo, and Secretary Jan Mptherwell.

 One of the hardest tasks of any club is to maintain sufficient funds to stay alive, but this club through member’s fundraising (Helmsman Poultry Auctions) and generous donations, through Annual Membership subscriptions, over the years, has always managed to thrive.

 All Details on Footscray & District Poultry Club Members Lounge Website